dgpdev/Digipulse-larva/README.md

-Digipulse Larva Release
+DigiPulse Larva Release
 -----------------------
-This guide will cover the necessary information on how to setup and test the Digipulse Alpha version, codename *Larva*.
+This guide will cover the necessary information on how to setup and test the DigiPulse Alpha version, codename *Larva*.

-### Digipulse overall structure and understanding
+### DigiPulse overall structure and understanding

-The Digipulse network is build using different modules and mainly written in nodejs.
-The Digipulse services will run on an web-based interface so general users don't have to struggle setting up the entire network themselfs.
+The DigiPulse network is build using different modules and mainly written in nodejs.
+The DigiPulse services will run on an web-based interface so general users don't have to struggle setting up the entire network themselfs.

 However, if you like to build your own private network, a tutorial will be posted after the *drone release*.

-Digipulse is divided in two main sections important for the global userbase
+DigiPulse is divided in two main sections important for the global userbase

   - The network Nodes, known as `dgp-node`.
   - The backend infrastructure connecting all the nodes and providing a blockchain.